생일 축하해요 – How To Say Happy Birthday in Korean

 - You sing the ‘happy birthday’ song in Korean!

-This is all you need to know and if you want to learn more phrases like this one, please take a look at our Everyday Korean Archive.
-If you found this lesson useful, please like or share!
+This is all you need to know, and if you want to learn more phrases like this one, please take a look at our Everyday Korean Archive.
+If you found this lesson useful, please give it a like or share!
 And if you have any questions or something else you want to say, please leave a comment and we will do our best to help you out!